Seven ways to properly compensate your workers

 How can you keep your employees happy?

 As you can see, there are many different ways to properly compensate your workers.
-Just find the right combination of compensation benefits that will work best for your employees.
+Just find the right combination of compensation benefits and recognition that will work best for your employees.